lyon-fnal/devenv/README.md

 ## Running

 Below are instructions for running the services in the `docker-compose.yml` file.
-Note that you may get an
+In general, you will choose to run **either** the long lived container (CVMFS is launched by the container - simpler) or ephemeral containers (CVMFS is served by the `cvmfs_nfs_server` container - less simple).

 ### Run a long lived container

-The long lived services perform some action, like mount CVMFS and, perhaps, start VNC, and then wait to be killed.
+The long lived services mount CVMFS and, perhaps, start VNC, and then wait to be killed.
+You will "exec" into the container to do work ("exec" will launch a command like `bash` in an already running container).
 In general, you start the service with

 ```bash
 docker-compose up -d <SERVICE>
 ```

+where `<SERVICE>` is the service you want to start.
+If you leave that off, all of the services in the file will be started, and you likely don't want that.

-For example,
+Here's an example,
 ```bash
 docker-compose up -d devenv-test
 ```

-where `<SERVICE>` is the service you want to start.
-If you leave that off, all of the services in the file will be started, and you likely don't want that.

 Many of the services take awhile to start.
-You can look at progess with
+You can look at progress with

 ```bash
 docker-compose logs -f <SERVICE>
 ```

-Type Ctrl-D to exit out.
-The service will continue run
+Type Ctrl-C to exit out of the log viewer.
+The service will continue run.

 To stop all services, do
 ```bash